Spin superfluidity and magnon BEC: Magnon superfluids in He-B

 The energy profile of $F-\mu n$ is shown in Fig. \ref{F-muN} for different values of the chemical potential $\mu\equiv \omega$.
 For $\mu$ below the external potential $U$, i.e. for $\omega<\omega_L$, the minimum of $F-\mu n$ corresponds to zero number of magnons, $n=0$.
 It is the static state of $^3$He-B without precession.
 For $\mu>U$, i.e. for $\omega>\omega_L$, the minimum of $F-\mu n$ corresponds to the finite value of the magnon density:

-This shows that the formation of HPD starts with the discontinuous jump to the finite density $n_c=5S/4\hbar$, which corresponds to coherent precession with the large tipping angle -- the so-called magic Leggett angle, $\beta_c\approx 104^\circ$ ($\cos\beta_c=-1/4$).
+This shows that the formation of HPD starts with the discontinuous jump from zero density of magnons to the finite density $n_c=5S/4\hbar$, which corresponds to coherent precession with the large tipping angle -- the so-called magic Leggett angle, $\beta_c\approx 104^\circ$ ($\cos\beta_c=-1/4$).
 This is distinct from the standard Ginzburg-Landau energy functional (see Eq. \eqref{FDl=1} for magnon BEC in $^3$He-A-phase below), where the Bose condensate density smoothly starts growing from zero and is proportional to $\mu -U$ for $\mu>U$.